lukso-network/docs/docs/networks/mainnet/running-a-node.md

 # Viewing the logs of the execution client
 lukso logs execution

-# Viewing the logs of the conselnsus client
+# Viewing the logs of the consensus client
 lukso logs consensus
 ```